 The government has stated that it wants to get 1 million more disabled people into work.
 They believe that the reduction in ESA-WRAG will be an incentive for disabled people to look for work.
 It said that it would improve specialist support for disabled people to do so.
 Many MPs voted for the cut because of the governments promise to provide further support to find work.
 However, the recent green paper offered little detail on where this would come from or how it will lessen the effects of the cut.

 We believe this cut will undermine the government’s commitment to halve the disability employment gap set out in the green paper published last month.
 We are concerned about the impact the reduction in payment will have on the lives of people with epilepsy and their families.

 What we are doing

-We are disappointed that the government made no announcement about the future of cuts to ESA WRAG in the Autumn Statement.
+We are disappointed that the government made no announcement about the future of cuts to ESA WRAG in the Spring Budget.
 This is despite cross party opposition to the cuts and widespread concerns from disabled people and charities like Epilepsy Action.

 We will continue to work with the Disability Benefits Consortium to urge MPs to maintain pressure on the government to halt these cuts.
 We strongly believe it is time to focus on ensuring that people with epilepsy get the support they need to get into and stay in work.